IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

 `temperature`, which are arrays.

 Another important moment in the final `SELECT` statement, which defines a column called `mode`.
-This column indicates what each example is used for, enabling one to use the same query for different purposes and also to avoid inconsistencies across multiple queries.
+This column indicates what each example is used for, allowing one to use the same query for different purposes and to avoid inconsistencies due to multiple queries.
 In this case, observations prior to 2019 are reserved for training, while the rest is split pseudo-randomly and reproducibly into two approximately equal parts: one is for validation, and one is for testing.
 This last operation is explained in detail in “[Repeatable sampling of data sets in BigQuery for machine learning][Lak Lakshmanan]” by Lak Lakshmanan.